 - correct withdrawal and/or leave dates are recorded so that the qualifying period can be accurately assessed

-- the core learning aim is clearly identified in the data return and in the learning agreement/timetable so that programme cost weightings and retention can be accurately assessed
+- the core learning aim, where required, is clearly identified in the data return and in the learning agreement/timetable so that programme cost weightings and retention can be accurately assessed

 Queries on planned hours